 Euphorbia atropurpurea Brouss. ex Willd.

-Tabaiba Majorera, Tabaiba Roja (Spanish)
+Tabaiba Majorera and Tabaiba Roja in Spanish

 How to Grow and Care

 Euphorbias are very easy to care for.
-They require a little pampering to become established, but once they are, they are self-sufficient.
-In fact, more die from too much care and watering than from neglect.
+These plants require a little pampering to become established, but once they are, they are self-sufficient.
+More die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
-They are not particular about soil pH, but they cannot tolerant wet soil.
+They are not particular about soil pH but cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
-If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly.
+If you are growing them in containers or your soil is poor, feed them with a half-strength fertilizer monthly.

-Euphorbia can be grown from seed, but they can be difficult to germinate (or even find).
-It is usually propagated by cuttings.
-This can be tricky, because of the exuding sap.
+These succulents can be grown from seed, but they can be difficult to germinate (or even find).
+They are usually propagated by cuttings.
+This can be tricky because of the exuding sap.
 Rooting hormone is recommended with Euphorbias.
-They tend to grow problem free, but there are a few pests and diseases to be alert for… – See more at: How to Grow and Care for Euphorbia.
+They tend to grow problem-free, but there are a few pests and diseases to be alert for.

 Learn more at How to Grow and Care for Euphorbia.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.